edluyuan/edluyuan/README.md

 <pre>
  ~> <strong>cat note.txt</strong>
-i am a msc machine learning student at ucl and a research intern in the artificial intelligence and machine learning group at microsoft research</a>.
+i am a msc machine learning student at ucl and a research intern in the advanced machine learning group at microsoft research</a>.

  ~> <strong>ls links</strong>
  more about me:           <a href="https://edluyuan.github.io/">edluyuan.github.io/</a>